Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qutrit Non-projective Measurements

 \subsubsection{Evidence for Qutrit Projective Simulable Bound}

-For this task, we numerically optimized the payoff for qutrit projective simulable measurement.
-From theorem \ref{theo:classicalcorr} since $\mathcal{C}^{PQ}_3(5)=\mathcal{C}^{Cl}_3(5)$, we can optimize over classical system with local operational dimension $3$ equivalently for finding the qutrit projective simulable bound.
+We numerically optimised the payoff for qutrit projective simulable measurement for $\mathbb{G}~(3,3,5)$.
+From theorem \ref{theo:classicalcorr}, $\mathcal{C}^{PQ}_3(5)=\mathcal{C}^{Cl}_3(5)$.
+Thus, we optimised over the classical system with local operational dimension $3$ and local stochastic maps instead for finding the qutrit projective simulable bound.
 The optimization problem is now as follows: